-Our farms are very special due to 365 unconfined grazing.
-There are numerous studies that show that pasture raised animals live at least 3 times longer than their conventional counterparts.
+Our farms are very special because of 365 unconfined grazing.
+There are numerous studies that show pasture-raised animals live at least 3 times longer than their conventional counterparts.
 The heath of the land is incredible.
 My dad often says he is a dirt farmer more than a dairy farmer.
 It is crucial to have highly mineralized soil for healthy cows.

 4) Do you have a personal favorite cheese?
 What's your favorite way to enjoy it?